In this notice, the following terms have the following meanings:

 5.2 Some or all of your data may be stored outside of the UK or the European Economic Area (“the EEA”).
+This may include transferring data to the USA.
 If we do store data outside the UK or the EEA, we will take all reasonable steps to ensure that your data is treated safely and securely in compliance with the DPL.

 5.3 Data security is very important to us and to protect your data we have taken suitable measures to safeguard and secure the data we collect, including: suitable measures to protect data we collect via our website, secure servers, use of strict procedures and security features to prevent unauthorised access and the maintenance of our ISO27001 and Cyber Essentials Plus accreditations.